netidx/demoscene/README.md

 # Demoscene

-Demoscene is an advanced example and proof of concept desktop application built using netidx.
+Demoscene is a long form example and proof of concept desktop application built using netidx.
 It is a clone of the essential (to me) features of Rhythmbox.